-10. Prohibited Referrals: Payment of any claim, bill or other demand or request for payment for covered Services determined to be furnished as the result of a referral prohibited by law.

-- 11. Services for Members in the Custody of Law Enforcement Officers: Non-Plan Provider Services provided or arranged by criminal justice institutions for Members in the custody of law enforcement officers, unless the Services are covered as Out-of-Plan Emergency Services.a - 12.
+- 10. Prohibited Referrals: Payment of any claim, bill or other demand or request for payment for covered Services determined to be furnished as the result of a referral prohibited by law. - 11.
+Services for Members in the Custody of Law Enforcement Officers: Non-Plan Provider Services provided or arranged by criminal justice institutions for Members in the custody of law enforcement officers, unless the Services are covered as Out-of-Plan Emergency Services. - 12.
 Travel and Lodging Expenses: Travel and lodging expenses, except that in some situations, if a Plan Physician refers you to a non-Plan Provider outside our Service Area as described under Getting a Referral in Section 2: How to Get the Care You Need, we may pay certain expenses that we pre-authorize in accord with our travel and lodging guidelines. - 13.
-Vision Services: Any eye surgery solely for the purpose of correcting refractive defects of the eye, such as myopia, hyperopia or astigmatism (for example: radial keratotomy, photo-refractive keratectomy and similar procedures.
+Vision Services: Any eye surgery solely for the purpose of correcting refractive defects of the eye, such as myopia, hyperopia or astigmatism (for example: radial keratotomy, photo-refractive keratectomy and similar procedures. - 14.
+Worker's Compensation or Employer's Liability: Charges made for the following are not covered by the Health Plan: Services you would not have to pay for if you didn't have this Plan.
+This includes, but is not limited to government programs, Services during a jail or prison sentence, Services you get from workers' compensation, and Services from free clinics.
+If workers' compensation benefits are not available to you, this exclusion does not apply.
+This exclusion will apply if you get the benefits in whole or in part.
+This exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party.